Skip to content

 • Avoid sending text messages in all caps and/or with excessive punctuation (THANKS, ASAP, @, %, !!!, ???)

-• Make sure you have proper OPT in and/or OPT out for all text recipients- and maintain a low opt-out ratio.
+• Maintain a low opt-out ratio.
 As a rule of thumb, keep opt-out ratio under 10%.

 TextBetter reserves the right to block or strip content from messages containing any of the words included in our prohibited keywords list, prior to delivering them to a carrier network, and/or append message content with the Opt-out keyword “Stop” as required by wireless carrier code of conduct and the CTIA Messaging Principals & Best Practices.
 For more information, please visit TextBetter Terms of Use.